Sweden Implements a New Immigration Process

 • Category C & D may take up to 4 months for assessment due to more in-depth investigation requirements.

 Companies need to pay attention to their SNI Code, and SSYK codes, as they define the company’s activity and impact the assignee’s category.
-Companies can have multiple SNI codes and can adjust them when necessary (approximately 4 weeks).

 Important to know: